Welcome to Heritage!

 Community helps people connect more deeply, grow in Christian maturity, and spread the gospel.
 We invite you to connect with us in Christian community.
 For Heritage, community starts with worship.

-Heritage worship begins at 3:00pm every Sunday afternoon (morning service coming soon).
+Heritage worship begins at 9:30am every Sunday morning (evening service coming soon).
 The service begins with a call to worship which is a reading from Scripture followed by an opportunity to confess our sins and call upon Christ for forgiveness and redemption.
 This is followed by worship in song.
 Our music is mostly from the Trinity Hymnal with some exceptions.
-Most of the music is piano accompaniment, while some is light instrumentation.
+Most of the music is piano/cello accompaniment.
 A sermon based upon Scripture follows, ending with a benediction.

 Children of all ages are very much encouraged to participate in worship.